-FCP Spanish I

-UC/CSU Approved?
-Yes UC/CSU Area "E" Subject Requirement

-NCAA Approved?
-No Credits 10 Credits/Year

-Prerequisite

-Course Description listening, s An introductory course in the Spanish language, with special emphasis on the development of the basic skills of listening, speaking, reading, and writing, and a general knowledge of Hispanic culture and civilization.
+FCP Spanish I UC/CSU Approved?
+Yes UC/CSU Area "E" Subject Requirement NCAA Approved?
+No Credits 10 Credits/Year Prerequisite Sophomor Sophomores enrolled in FCP Course Description listening, s An introductory course in the Spanish language, with special emphasis on the development of the basic skills of listening, speaking, reading, and writing, and a general knowledge of Hispanic culture and civilization.
 Only open to FCP program students.

-Spanish I

-UC/CSU Approved?
-Yes UC/CSU Area "E" Subject Requirement

-NCAA Approved?
-Yes Credits 10 Credits/Year

-Prerequisite

-Course Description An introductory course in the Spanish language, with emphasis on the development of listening, speaking, reading, writing, and general knowledge of Hispanic culture and civilization.
+Spanish I UC/CSU Approved?
+Yes UC/CSU Area "E" Subject Requirement NCAA Approved?
+Yes /es Credits 10 Credits/Year Prerequisite Course Description An introductory course in the Spanish language, with emphasis on the development of listening, speaking, reading, writing, and general knowledge of Hispanic culture and civilization.

 Accelerated Spanish I

 UC/CSU Approved?
 Yes UC/CSU Area "E" Subject Requirement

 NCAA Approved?
 Yes Credits 10 Credits/Year

 Prerequisite

-Course Description level than t This course is similar in content to Spanish I. Topics will be addressed in-depth in order to master them at a higher level than the regular Spanish I course.
+Course Description level than This course is similar in content to Spanish I. Topics will be addressed in-depth in order to master them at a higher level than the regular Spanish I course.
 Accelerated Spanish is intended for students with the desire to fulfill college requirements by taking the Advanced Placement Exam in the senior year.

 FCP Spanish II UC/CSU Approved?
+J Approved?
 Yes UC/CSU Area "E" Subject Requirement NCAA Approved?
-No Credits 10 Credits/Year Prerequisite FCP Spanish I with a 'C-' (70%) or better or permission of instructor.
+No Credits 10 Credits/Year Prerequisite A 'C-' (70%) or better in FCP Spanish I or instructor permission.
 Course Description This class is a continuation of the first year of FCP Spanish.
 Emphasis is placed on the further development and understanding of basic language skills and Hispanic culture

 Spanish II UC/CSU Approved?
-Yes UC/CSU Area "E" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite Spanish I with a 'C-' (70%) or better or permission of instructor.
-Course Description This class is continuation of the first year of Spanish, with further development of language skills.
+Yes Yes UC/CSU Area "E" Subject Requirement NCAA Approved?
+Yes Yes Credits 10 Credits/Year Prerequisite A 'C-' (70%) or better in CP Spanish I or instructor permission.
+Course Description This class is This class is continuation of the first year of Spanish, with further development of language skills.

 Honors Spanish II UC/CSU Approved?
 Yes UC/CSU Area "E" Subject Requirement (UC and CSU do not grant honors credit for this course) NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite Accelerated Spanish I with a 'B' (83%) or better or permission of instructor.
-Course Description This course is similar in content to Spanish II.
+Yes Credits 10 Credits/Year Prerequisite A 'B' (83%) A 'B' (83%) or better in Accelerated Spanish I; or an 'A' (93%) or better in CP Spanish I; or instructor permission.
+Course Description level than This course is similar in content to Spanish II.
 Topics are addressed in-depth, in order to master them at a higher level than the regular Spanish II course.
 Honors Spanish II is intended for students with the desire to fulfill college requirements by taking the Advanced Placement Exam in the senior year.

 Spanish III UC/CSU Approved?
 Yes UC/CSU Area "E" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite Spanish II with a 'C-' (70%) or better or permission of instructor.
+Yes Credits 10 Credits/Year Prerequisite A 'C-' (70%) or better in CP Spanish II or instructor permission.
 Course Description This course is a continued study of the Spanish language and culture, with emphasis on the finer points of structure and an intense effort to improve communication skills.
 In addition, there are readings in history and literature, with the goal of increasing vocabulary and sight-reading skills.

 Honors Spanish III UC/CSU Approved?
 Yes UC/CSU Area "E" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite Honors Spanish II with a 'B' (83%) or better or permission of instructor.
+Yes Credits 10 Credits/Year Prerequisite A 'B' (83%) or better in Honors Spanish II; or an 'A' (93%) or better in CP Spanish II or instructor permission.
 Course Description This is the third year of the accelerated program preparing students for the Spanish Advanced Placement Examination in the senior year.
 Emphasis is placed on completing basic grammar, as well as intensive work on furthering the writing, speaking, listening, and reading skills of the student.